AndreiCravtov/ferrous-lang/README.md

       parameter.
     + Although maybe I will have to think about this a little more, perhaps Haskell-style syntax for generics is superior still...?
 I.e. no extra brackets or weird things, just `T a b` or whatnot?
+    + I will have to think more about how this interacts with Rust's turbo-fish syntax, e.g. `Foo::<i32>::bar()`??
+Maybe best to abandon altogether, in favor of Haskell-like visible type application, e.g. `show (read @Int "5")`..., but will have to think more how this interacts with the rest of the type-system down-the-line??
 - I want to (eventually) borrow advanced Haskell-like type-system features:
     + such as function partial application, although I'd have to think a little more how I represent functions.
 Rust's approach is to have `Fn,FnMut,FnOnce` trait-hierarchy, which is a non-uniform way of representing functions.